ahu009/rshell/README.md

 -Breaks input when inserting peculiar amount of whitespace into command line -Breaks when using connector without following command -Sometimes does not recognize known commmands when using comments in certain way.

+Design:
+- added code into "process" function
+- any changes / additional features should be added into "process" function
+- created ~5 more functions for functionality of test keyword with flags "-e, -f, -d".
+	- parsed command in form of string for each flag.
+	- parsed command for opening and closing brackets, '[' and ']'
+	- parsed command for "test".
+- created ~3 more functions for functionality of precendence.
+-